 There are now nine Michelin-star restaurants on Mallorca, with a total of 10 stars.
 Here’a an overview of the successful chefs. […] Michelin star restaurants on Mallorca

-We hope you found this restaurant review of Bou Restaurant in Sa Coma useful and that you have many memorable meals as a result of our recommendations.
+We hope you have found this article about Bou Restaurant useful and that you have many memorable meals as a result of our recommendations.

 Bon Profit as the locals say!!